tmcb82/ota/README.md

 Stadium (SD)<br>

-†During commercials short segments will loop often and feel stuck but this is normal and the show will resume.
+† During commercials short segments will loop often and feel stuck but this is normal and the show will resume.<br>
++ The stream is higher than SD (480p) but lower than HD (720p).

 <br><br>
 Paused/Removed channels: